iafilius/123Tune-plus-Simulator/README.md

 # availability

-The software is available and ready, but just needs to cleaned upto mke it available.
+The software is available and ready, but just needs to cleaned upto make it available.